prorev/prorev.github.io/_posts/2020-01-11-wordpress-profile-extra-fields.md

    -
 ---
 There is a way in WordPress to add extra fields to WordPress users.
 While there's a "default" set of contact fields AIM, Yahoo IM and Jabber / Google Talk, oftentimes even more fields are required.
-This is particulary true if you need to create WordPress customization where each user should have its own home page and functionality.
+This is particularly true if you need to create WordPress customization where each user should have its own home page and functionality.

 Here is how I added textarea field for the job position.
 I got the idea from <a href="http://justintadlock.com/archives/2009/09/10/adding-and-using-custom-user-profile-fields">Justin Tadlock</a> website.